 07.03 Reciprocity Inspections.

 In 10 CFR 150.20 the NRC grants a general license to any person, with a specific license from an Agreement State authorizing use at temporary job sites, to conduct the same activity in areas under Federal jurisdiction.
-The licensee must submit an NRC Form 241, "Report of Proposed Activities in Non-Agreement States" 3 days before engaging in the licensed activity.
+The licensee must submit an NRC Form 241, "Report of Proposed Activities in Non-Agreement States" at least 3 days before engaging in the licensed activity.

 a.
 The recipient of the NRC Form 241 is the NRC Region in which the Agreement State that issued the license is located (licensing region).